Rare Tracks (Jet album)

 Rare Tracks is a compilation album by the four-piece Australian rock group Jet.
 At first released exclusively in Japan, the work is a compilation album that features various songs by the band otherwise not included on major studio albums.
-It additionally includes music videos made the group.
+It additionally includes music videos made by the group.
 Since it came out in 2004, the album has received various imports into different nations such as the U.S. as well as online-related distribution, such as through Amazon.com to American listeners.